 Florida’s fourth largest spring is not only impressive, but kayak lovers will be enthusiastic about its crystal clear waters and abundant wildlife.
 Float through moss-draped cypress trees and soak in the views of stunning aquatic vegetation and limestone formations.

 With some of the clearest waters in Florida, Weeki Wachee is a fantastic place to cruise in a kayak.
 Paddle through miles of crystal clear waters and you might even spot a manatee or an otter.
 Afterward, you can catch the renowned underwater mermaid show.

 For a pleasant day of paddling, explore Juniper Run’s narrow and winding waterways with crystal clear waters.
 With a lush landscape of palms, cypress, and southern hardwoods you can spot diverse wildlife in the Ocala National Forest.

 For pristine natural beauty, there is no better way to experience Wekiwa Springs than cruising through it on a kayak.
 Breeze through the laid-back currents and soak in the stunning views of centuries-old trees and fields of lily pads.

 Scenic and laid back, Santa Fe has clear waters and plentiful opportunities to spot the abundant wildlife.
-For the truly adventurous, join a “full moon paddle” they host once a month for a chance to go night paddling.
+For the truly adventurous, join a “full moon paddle” which is hosted once a month for the chance to go night paddling.